EduardoRenz/Deep-Learning-Forecast-Sales/README.md

 # Deep-Learning-Forecast-Sales
 A Keras LSTM model to predict future sales

-This is a [Deep Neural Networks](https://en.wikipedia.org/wiki/Deep_learning) project to predict future sales from a fashin company.
+This is a [Deep Neural Networks](https://en.wikipedia.org/wiki/Deep_learning) project to predict future sales from a fashion company.

 For Forecasting, its used a type of Neural Network Called [Long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory)